I get a lot of looks and quite a few comments on my lego bag. On the subway, in shops, waiting rooms, etc.

 Here are my FAQs:

 - no, sadly I didn’t make it myself.
 I’d love to claim this idea, but it wasn’t mine.
 It is made by a Hungarian designer named Szilas Rita.
 I saw the bag in a small shop called La Masni in Budapest.
-I saw it and immediately knew I needed to have it
+I knew immediately I needed to have it.

 - no, I don’t change the design every day, but occasionally.
-So far I’ve had a space invader, a tetris scene and a few random patterns I liked.
+So far I’ve had a space invader, a tetris scene, a QR code of this URL, a few random patterns I liked and now Pikachu.

 - yes, children love it